 Homemade Peanut butter is rich and wholesome, a healthy source of fat in our diet.
 It is high in protein which makes it a good energy booster.
-As a kid, I loved peanut butter on bread, on bananas and just eating it straight.
+As a kid, I loved peanut butter on bread, on bananas and just eating it straight from the jar.

-Use the small sized peanut specie for peanut butter, it gives a creamier, smoother butter, because it contains more oil than the larger specie.
+Use the small-sized peanut species for peanut butter, it gives a creamier, smoother butter, because it contains more oil than the larger species.
 You can also add a tasteless vegetable oil to make your butter smoother and lighter.

-Peanut butter can be made using a blender or food processor.
-The hand mill or heavy duty electric grinder are used in the local markets in Nigeria and they give the smoothest, creamiest blend.
+Homemade Peanut butter can be made using a blender or food processor.
+The hand mill or heavy-duty electric grinder are used in the local markets in Nigeria and they give the smoothest, creamiest blend.
 The power of your blender or food processor will determine how smooth the butter will be.

 Peanut butter with jelly/jam on bread is a classic sandwich, Peanut butter is also delicious as a dip for fruits and vegetables, spread for crackers, it is used in baking, cooking e.g peanut sauce, groundnut soup, suya spice (yagi), and snacks making e.g kulikuli.
 Homemade peanut butter can stay at room temperature for weeks without going rancid.

 2 cups skinless roasted peanut 1/2 teaspoon salt 1 tablespoon peanut oil/vegetable oil 1 tablespoon honey* *Replace with white or brown sugar or maple syrup.